 Complete the petition and attach applicable supporting materials.

-Obtain the appropriate Dean/Director’s verification of satisfactory or better scores on the two most recent evaluations.
+Submit the completed petition as instructed on the Senate website and in email instructions on or before the deadline.

-Submit the completed petition to the Chair of Academic Rank Committee on or before the deadline.,
+Appropriate Dean signature, according to the timeline on the Senate website and in emailed instructions, to verify satisfactory or better scores on the two most recent evaluations,.

 Approval Process